 The following procedure is designed to attempt emergency restart on as many signalling links as possible at the same time.
 Both exchanges will simultaneously connect terminals to as many voice-frequency links as possible between the two exchanges.
 Quasi-associated signalling routes are excluded from this procedure.
 The regular link and all synchronized reserve links have terminals permanently assigned to them.
 Terminals for non-synchronized reserve links will be assigned from a pool of reserve terminals.
-Assume that the total number of links is n and the available number of reserve terminals is T. If $T \ge n$ , then a reserve terminal is assigned to each of the n non-synchronized reserve links and synchronization is simultaneously attempted on all links.
-If T < n, then T - 1 reserve terminals are assigned to as many non-synchronized reserve links, and one terminal will be cycled through the remaining non-synchronized reserve links following the procedure described in § 8.6.3.2 b) above.
+Assume that the total number of links is n and the available number of reserve terminals is n, then a reserve terminal is assigned to each of the n non-synchronized reserve links and synchronization is simultaneously attempted on all links.
+If n, then n-1 reserve terminals are assigned to as many non-synchronized reserve links, and one terminal will be cycled through the remaining non-synchronized reserve links following the procedure described in § 8.6.3.2 b) above.